 Deregistration is the cancellation of your FATCA registration with IRAS.
 Prior to the deregistration application, Reporting SGFI would be required to cancel its registration agreement separately on the US IRS FATCA Portal.

 Who should deregister for FATCA?
-NEW

 You should cancel your FATCA agreement with the US IRS and deregister with IRAS as soon as applicable if you are: